Professor Neil Mercer

 Profile

-Neil Mercer has served as a consultant to British government education agencies, including the DfES, QCA, TTA and Becta, and the outcomes of the Thinking Together research programme have been incorporated into the National Strategies for primary and secondary education.
+Neil Mercer has served as a consultant to several British government education departments and agencies, and the outcomes of the Thinking Together research programme were incorporated into the National Strategies for primary and secondary education and, more recently, the Teaching and Learning Toolkit of the Educational Endowment Foundation.
 He has been a member of the Research Grants Board of the Economic and Social Research Council, the Executive Committee of the European Association for Research in Learning and Instruction and the international conference organising committee for the International Society for Cultural and Activity Research.
-He has also been a Link Coordinator for the British Council's international Academic Exchange Programme and has contributed to the ESRC's Joint Research Capacities Building programme.
+He has also been a Link Coordinator for the British Council's international Academic Exchange Programme, has contributed to the ESRC's Joint Research Capacities Building programme and is a member of the ESRC Review College.
+He was a member of the central advisory group for the National Year of Communication 2011.
+In 2012 he became a Honorary Fellow of the University of Cumbria, awarded for contributions to teacher education; and in 2014 he was appointed as a Visiting Fellow of the English Language Institute of Singapore.
+His 1987 book Common Knowledge (with Derek Edwards) has been re-issued as a Routledge Revival

-A former editor of the journal Learning and Instruction, he is currently editor of the International Journal of Educational Research .
-He is also a member of the editorial boards of Infancia y Aprendizaje, Language and Education and Reading Research Quarterly.
+He is a former editor of the journals Learning and Instruction, the International Journal of Educational Research, and Learning, Culture and Social Interaction.
+He is also a member of the editorial boards of Infancia y Aprendizaje, Anuario Psicologia, Educational Psychologist, Language and Education and Reading Research Quarterly.

 Academic Area/Links